 During the Fridge Gallery mural, Ramiro and Jonathan Neville headed over to DOTR sponsor Artist & Craftsman Supply to paint a small mural on the entrance to the store.
 The A+C crew was friendly and psyched to work with the DOTR Directors.

 April 7th - April 8th

-After DC, the Program packed up the supplies in the RVs and hit the road for a few nights in George Washington & Jefferson National Forest before the next city and mural in Asheville North Carolina.
-The first campground the Program stayed in was a riverside campsite in Gatewood Park, a 6 mile drive into the mountains.
-Gatewood park had about 15 RV sites and was next to a bald eagle's nest.
+After DC, the crew packed up the supplies in the RVs and hit the road for a few nights in George Washington & Jefferson National Forest to recoup before the next city and murals in Asheville North Carolina.
+The first campground the program stayed in was a riverside campsite in Gatewood Park, a 6 mile drive into the mountains.
+Gatewood Park had about 15 RV sites and was next to a bald eagle's nest.

 Overnight there was a wind and hailstorm and the team awoke to flurries in the morning.
-A little coffee made on the DOTR sponsor BioLite stove and the artists were back on the road headed to the next campground.
+A little hot coffee in the morning and the artists were back on the road headed to the next campground.

 April 8th - April 9th